 Amber Grant Foundation

 If you’re a female entrepreneur, then you may be eligible for a $1000 grant from the Amber Grant Foundation.
-Each month, the foundation awards $1000 to a different woman-owned small business.
+Each month, the foundation awards free grants for small business in the amount of $1000 to a woman-owned small business.
 At the end of the year, one of the 12 grant recipients is awarded a further $10,000.
 The foundation’s board of advisors look for women who are particularly passionate about what they do and have a good story to tell.

 Photo via Shutterstock